Experience Somatic Psychotherapy forMind–Body Healing

 How Trauma Lives in the Body

 Trauma is not only a mental or emotional experience; it also affects the body.
-Physical manifestations of trauma can include:

 • Muscle tension or chronic pain